ADA Compliance for Websites in Plain English

 What’s great to know is that 2.1 AA includes all of 2.0 AA.

-I call 2.0 the classic standard and 2.1 is the current standard.
+I call 2.0 the classic standard and 2.1 is the present standard.
 2.0 was published in 2008 so it’s missing some key mobile accessibility issues.

 Keep in mind that some of these 50 to-dos are much more critical than others (both in terms of accessibility and legal risk).